 The representative APR you see advertised will not necessarily be the one you get as the advertised figure is what the lender expects to offer to 51% of successful applicants.
 The remaining 49% may be offered a higher rate.

 Calculating representative APR on credit cards also involves certain assumptions that may not mirror how you plan to use your card.
 For example, it assumes that you will make one purchase of £1,200 when you first get the card, then pay off the balance in equal instalments over a year.
 Clearly, this is not how most people use a credit card.
 You can read more in our article ‘What is representative APR?’.

 The representative APR figure can be a good guide to which cards are expensive, but remember that you will not need to pay interest if you clear the balance in full every month.

 Charges and fees

 When comparing credit cards it’s also important to check the small print for any charges or fees.
-If you are carrying out a money transfer, you’ll usually pay a transfer fee of around 4%, but there are also fees for missed payments, exceeding your credit limit, or withdrawing cash on your credit card.
+If you are carrying out a money transfer, you’ll usually pay a transfer fee.
+There are also fees for missed payments, exceeding your credit limit, or withdrawing cash on your credit card.
 Some credit cards also charge monthly or annual fees, particularly if they offer competitive benefits.
 Always ensure you know what these are to avoid any nasty surprises.

-Your credit card bill will state the minimum amount that must be repaid each month, but be aware that minimum monthly repayments are typically only around 1% to 2.5% of the balance.
+Another important figure to think about is the minimum monthly repayment.
+Your credit card bill will state the minimum amount that must be repaid each month, typically around 1-3% of the balance.
 Only paying this amount each month means it will take you far longer to clear your debt and you’ll pay a lot in interest.
 If you can, it’s best to pay off more than the minimum each month or ideally, the full balance.
-To help you remember to pay on time, set up a monthly direct debit.
+You can set up a monthly direct debit to help you remember to pay on time.

 - Your date of birth (you will usually need to be aged 18 or over)